lucasmilanezs/MechanizedDepths/readme.md

 - All **custom sprites** (items, fluids, and animated icons) were designed in-house using pixel art software and are original creations.
 - Some **chapter banners and stylized titles** were generated with the help of AI tools to visualize concepts.
 These are placeholders intended to be **replaced by commissioned artwork** before the final release.
+- A full breakdown of asset origins, licenses, and visual derivations is available in [`changed_material.md`](./changed_material.md), located in the root of the project.

 ---